-The amendment to this contract is not a project as defined by the California Environmental Quality Act Section 21065 and State CEQA Guidelines Section 15378(b)(5), as it is an administrative activity of government that will not result in direct or indirect physical changes in the environment.
-Processing under the National Environmental Policy Act is not required as no federal funds are involved in this action.
+Revising policy is not a project as defined by the California Environmental Quality Act Section 21065 and State CEQA Guidelines Section 15378(b)(5), as it is an administrative activity of government that will not result in direct or indirect physical changes in the environment.
+NEPA approval was received from the City of San Diego on October 31, 2022.